All Episodes

 Thank you.

-Oh no, I love being here.
+I love being here.

-It's a great it's a great even as the Republic sinks into the same decrepitude as all the countries I've fled.
+Even as the Republic sinks into the same decrepitude as all the countries I've fled, I love being, I love being here.

-Uh Sean, what's what's your point?
+Sean, what's your point?

-Uh I haven't heard anybody say that.
+I haven't heard anybody say that.

 You're talking about something that may just be the difference between somebody going and deciding to have a tanning session and not having a tanning session.

-But they seem to think you can load all kinds of taxes uh and regulations and licenses on small business and the pie will remain the same.
+But they seem to think you can load all kinds of taxes and regulations and licenses on small business and the pie will remain the same.

 You're right.

-In the end the pie will shrink.
+In the end, the pie will shrink.

-They've already said that they think there are uh health issues here and they want to discourage the use of tanning beds.
+They've already said that they think there are health issues here and they want to discourage the use of tanning beds.

 And then they'll have to figure out some other small business to tax.